xiaolai/regular-investing-in-box/docs/en/README.md

 ![Figure05](../images/Figure05.png)

-A full market cycle is composed of a period of falling price (Period B), and a period of rising price (Period A).
+A full market cycle is composed of a period of falling price (Period B) and a period of rising price (Period A).
 In this chart we can see a full market cycle, with Period B beginning in December of 2013, when prices started falling, and Period A ending in December of 2017, when bitcoin reached its historical high.

 How can you tell when a market cycle begins?
 Actually, we can only make this determination **after the fact**.
-Since short term prices can rise and fall unpredictably, it's impossible to know when a high or low point for a given period has been reached.
-It's hard to know how long after the fact it will be before we can make the determination, but we can be sure that it will be long enough that the it will not be useful for short-term trading decisions.
+Since short-term prices can rise and fall unpredictably, it's impossible to know when a high or low point for a given period has been reached.
+It's hard to know how long after the fact it will be before we can make the determination, but we can be sure that it will be long enough that it will not be useful for short-term trading decisions.

 ![Figure06](../images/Figure06.png)

 On the same chart, I have marked the three full market cycles that I have personally experienced with bitcoin.
-The first started around June 8th, 2011, at a price of \$32, and ended on April 11, 2013, at a price of \$266; the second started at the end of the first and ended on December 19, 2013, at a price of \$1,280; the third started at the end of the second and ended on December 17, 2017, at a price of \$19,800.
+The first started around June 8th, 2011, at a price of \$32, and ended on April 11th, 2013, at a price of \$266; the second started at the end of the first and ended on December 19th, 2013, at a price of \$1,280; the third started at the end of the second and ended on December 17th, 2017, at a price of \$19,800.
 Actually, I have experienced more cycles than this, since I entered the bitcoin market two months before the June 2011 high of \$32, and I have continued and will continue to hold Bitcoin since the December 2017 historical high of \$19,800.

 The are several details in this chart that are worth looking at closely.
-For example, we can clearly see, as I mentioned earlier, that bear markets are much, much longer than bull markets.
+For example, we can clearly see that, as I mentioned earlier, bear markets are much, much longer than bull markets.

 Why do we need to emphasize at least **two** market cycles?
 Because many people misunderstand **trends**.
 They see that today's price is higher than yesterday's, and that yesterday's price was higher than the day before, and they think they have identified an "upward trend".
 They then erroneously assume that tomorrow's price will be higher than today's.
 But it's actually impossible to judge a trend in the short term, even over the course of one entire cycle.

 >Only after **two full cycles** can we make an **accurate** judgement about whether a trend is more likely to be upward or downward.

-Furthermore, please notice the use of "more likely to be" in the sentence above.
+Furthermore, please note the use of "more likely to be" in the sentence above.
 Even after two full cycles, we still cannot be 100% sure about the future trend based on historical data.
-At this point in time (October 2019), bitcoin's price has still not returned to its historical high, and we cannot be 100% sure that Bitcoin will ever exceed its historical high.
+At this point in time (October 2019), bitcoin's price has still not returned to its historical high, and we cannot be 100% sure that Bitcoin will every exceed its historical high.
 We will only be able to make this determination after the fact –- long after the fact.
 In the end, from any point in time, we can only make investment decisions based on less than 100% certainty.
 Since the future is full of risk and unknown factors, we can only use terms such as "more likely".
 Actually, this is precisely why investing is so interesting.

 In the chart above, we can barely see the high reached in June of 2011.
 But if we separate each historical high into separate charts, we see that they look strikingly similar.

 ![Figure07](../images/Figure07.png)

-Each of these charts looks quite similar to the overall historical chart, which is to say that even as I am in the midst of my fourth full cycle, even though I have made similar judgments based on "more likely" before, I still can't be completely sure this time.
+Each of these charts looks quite similar to the overall historical chart, which is to say that even as I am in the midst of my fourth full cycle, and even though I have made similar judgments based on "more likely" before, I still can't be completely sure this time.
 I still can only use "more likely" as the basis for my judgement.
 It's just that I've been quite lucky in that my previous three judgements based on "more likely" were proven to be correct.

 Let's briefly summarize what we have discussed thus far: